-Indicators related to asset quality in the Romanian banking sector have also been improving, with the sector non performing loans ratio decreasing from 6.5 per cent. in 2017 to 2.5 per cent. at 30 June 2023.
-Per information published by the NBR, in March 2023 the provisioning rate for non performing loans in the Romanian baking sector was 66.2 per cent., thus significantly higher than the 43.4 per cent. average in the European Union as at December 2022.
+Indicators related to asset quality in the Romanian banking sector have also been improving, with the sector non performing loans ratio decreasing from 6.5 per cent. in 2017 to 2.7 per cent. in 2022.
+Per information published by the NBR, in September 2022 the provisioning rate for non performing loans in the Romanian baking sector was 65.9 per cent., thus significantly higher than the 43.8 per cent average in the European Union as at June 2022.